U

 Project Brief & NDA

-What we do: Initial consultation, NDA signing, scope & acceptance criteria alignment
+What we do: Initial consultation, NDA signing, scope alignment, target market and acceptance criteria check

 Who leads: Joint collaboration

-Client participation: Provide project brief, IP materials, target markets & compliance needs
+Client participation: Provide brief, IP materials, target markets, timeline, and key constraints

 2